Yt Clothing

 Then, take the front piece of the dress and lay it face-down onto the back piece.
 Make sure the edges line up.

-Back side of the dress laying flat, face-up
+Back side of the dress laying flat, face-up |

 Pin along the shoulders, the armpit, and the sides of the dress.

-of the back piece with pins in their respective places
+Front side of the dress laying face-down on top of the back piece with pins in their respective places |

 Sew them together!
 Just use a zig-zag stitch and sew along the places you pinned together, using the 3/8 inch seam allowance on your machine